v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definefield-method.md

 ## <a name="parameters"></a>Parametri
  `parent`
- [in] Il tipo di metadati o il metodo token.
+ [in] The metadata type or method token.

  `name`
- [in] Il nome del campo.
+ [in] The field name.

  `attributes`
- [in] Gli attributi di campo.
+ [in] The field attributes.

  `cSig`
- [in] Oggetto `ULONG32` vale a dire le dimensioni, in caratteri, del buffer necessaria per contenere la firma del campo.
+ [in] A `ULONG32` that is the size, in characters, of the buffer required to contain the field signature.

  `signature`
- [in] Matrice di firme di campo.
+ [in] The array of field signatures.

  `addrKind`
- [in] Il tipo di indirizzo.
+ [in] The address type.

  `addr1`
- [in] Il primo indirizzo relativo al campo specificato.
+ [in] The first address for the field specification.

  `addr2`
- [in] Il secondo indirizzo relativo al campo specificato.
+ [in] The second address for the field specification.

  `addr3`
- [in] Terzo indirizzo relativo al campo specificato.
+ [in] The third address for the field specification.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche